2.18 Provisions, Contingent Liabilities and Contingent Assets:

 Dividend income on investments is accounted for when the right to receive the payment is established.

-1.25 Purchases
+2.25 Purchases

 Purchase is recognized on passing of ownership in share based on broker's purchase note.

-1.26 Expenditure
+2.26 Expenditure

 Expenses are accounted for on accrual basis and provision is made for all known losses and liabilities.

-1.27 Investments
+2.27 Investments

 Current investments are stated at the lower of cost and fair value.
 Long-term investments are stated at cost.
 A provision for diminution is made to recognize a decline, other than temporary, in the value of long-term investments.
 Investments are classified into current and long-term investments.

 Investments that are readily realizable and are intended to be held for not more than one year from the date, on which such investments are made, are classified as current investments.
-All other investments are classified as noncurrent investments.
+All other investments are classified as non¬ current investments.

-1.28 Related Parties
+2.28 Related Parties

 Parties are considered to be related if at any time during the reporting period one party has the ability to control the other party or exercise significant influence over the other party in making financial and/or operating decisions.